cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 MPI, which stands for Message Passing Interface, takes advantage of the cores of the computer to run parallel computing.
-We can extend this functionality further by using MPI in conjunction with SLURM.
+We can extend this functionality further by using MPI in conjunction with SLURM, which leads to efficient, faster workloads.

 TODO: explanation missing